ecmwf/IonBeam/docs/domain.rst

                     │ measured per dataset │ rebuild_debounce               │ is never rewritten

 Settling
-  A freshly closed window waits before its first build for the *settle duration*: the measured 95th percentile of the dataset's arrival lateness.
-Ingestion records, for every datum, the gap between arrival time and observation time in a per-dataset histogram.
-The coordinator reads the percentile back and schedules the first build for ``window.end + settle``, so each source tunes its own wait.
-A dataset with no lateness history yet builds immediately and is revised during the provisional phase.
+  After a window closes, its first build waits for the *settle duration*.
+This duration is the measured 95th percentile of arrival lateness for the dataset.
+Ingestion records the difference between arrival time and observation time in a per-dataset histogram, and the coordinator schedules the first build for ``window.end + settle``.
+A dataset without lateness history has a settle duration of zero and may be revised during the provisional phase.

 Provisional
-  From its first build until the retention floor, a window is revisable: late data folds in by rebuilding the window and re-publishing it to exporters.
-Rebuilds are debounced by ``rebuild_debounce``: each arriving record defers the rebuild, so a wave of late arrivals or a backfill sweeping through historical windows coalesces into one rebuild shortly after the wave ends, rather than one per record.
+  From its first build until the retention limit, a window remains revisable.
+Late data schedules another build and a new notification to exporters.
+The ``rebuild_debounce`` setting delays each revision after the most recent arrival, allowing a group of late records or a backfill to be handled by one rebuild.

 Final
-  Once the hot-store retention has passed the window's end, the window is sealed and a late arrival can no longer rewrite it.
-Its observations stay in the time-series database until they age out; they are simply not folded into the immutable window.
-The floor is the retention because a window cannot be rebuilt from data the hot store has forgotten.
+  A window becomes final when its end is older than the hot-store retention period.
+Later observations may remain in the time-series database until they expire, but they do not change the published dataset.
+This limit is necessary because a complete rebuild is no longer possible after source observations expire from the hot store.

-The histogram counts what the store writes.
-A ``dedup_ingestion`` dataset suppresses redelivered content at the write, so a pull source re-fetching an overlapping span cannot inflate the percentile, while a changed value, such as a QC update, is novel content and counts as a genuine late arrival.
-Rows belonging to a window already past its retention floor are skipped outright: they can no longer affect any build, so they must not push the settle estimate upward.
+The lateness histogram counts rows written to the store.
+For a dataset with ``dedup_ingestion`` enabled, an identical redelivery is filtered before it can affect the histogram.
+A changed value, such as a quality-control update, is new content and contributes a new lateness measurement.
+Rows for final windows are not written and therefore do not affect the estimate.

 Coverage Claims
 ---------------

-An ingestion call declares the temporal range it covers up front (``start``/``end`` on the :ref:`flight-interface:Ingest (DoPut)` descriptor), but the coordinator does not wait for the stream to finish.
-As batches are written, the ingestion handler tracks the **watermark**, the latest observation time written so far.
-Each time the watermark crosses an aggregation window boundary it publishes a **coverage claim** (an internal ``DataAvailableEvent``) making two distinct statements:
+An ingestion call declares its temporal range in the ``start`` and ``end`` fields of the :ref:`flight-interface:Ingest (DoPut)` descriptor.
+The coordinator can process coverage before the stream finishes.
+As batches are written, the ingestion handler tracks a **watermark**: the latest observation time written so far.
+Whenever the watermark crosses an aggregation-window boundary, the handler publishes a **coverage claim** (an internal ``DataAvailableEvent``).

-- the claim's **span** says "this range was swept" — it distinguishes data that is missing from data that does not exist, which observation cadence alone cannot
+A coverage claim contains two kinds of information:

+- The claim's **span** records the range checked by the source.
+It distinguishes an empty interval from one the source has not checked.
-- the claim's **records** say "these windows received rows": one record per aggregation window the claim actually delivered observations into, each with the id every one of those rows was tagged with
+- The claim's **records** identify the windows that received rows.
+Each record contains the identifier attached to those rows.

 .. code-block:: text